playgrdstar/get_quandl_data/README.md

-# Pandas for loading data and visualisation
+# Pandas for data exploration

-Just a super simple demonstration of how to load and visualise data with Pandas
+Just a super simple demonstration of data exploration in Pandas